pinobatch/zap-ruder/README.md

 Down on the Control Pad.
-A players with a Zapper will have an unfair advantage over a player with a controller, just as first-person shooter players with a mouse have an advantage over players with an Xbox 360 controller.
+A players with a Zapper will have an unfair advantage over a player with a controller, just as first-person shooter players with a mouse have an advantage over players with an Xbox controller.
 Just remember not to point your Zapper off the big green table because it will stop tracking until you point it at the table again.
-(Arkanoid controllers are not yet supported due to lack of time, and Power Glove controllers are not supported yet due to lack of hardware with which to test.
+(The Arkanoid controller and Super NES Mouse are not yet supported due to lack of time, and Power Glove controllers are not supported yet due to lack of hardware with which to test.
 Donations are welcome.)

 Each player serves the ball with the A button or the trigger for two balls before passing.
 The game speeds up gradually.
 When you